jotslo/joshscript/README.md

 This allows you to get your syntax highlighted when writing code in JoshScript.

 # What's new?
+JoshScript 1.2.3 has been released and contains a new josh, `jOSh` which cubes the value.

-JoshScript 1.2.2 has been released and contains a few bug fixes and updated functions.
+JoshScript 1.2.2 release contained a few bug fixes and updated functions.
 JoshScript 1.2 included a new ability to loop!
 Examples and usage will be coming soon.

 # Usage